Compiled by the Road Trip Alberta team

 With a goal of catering to every type of beer lover – whether you’re after a quick afternoon flight or an evening lounging in the taproom with one of their artisan pizzas and a few pints – Town Square Brewing is one of the locals’ favourite breweries in Edmonton.
 They also give back 10% of all proceeds to a selected charity every month, helping to support the local community.

 And one thing’s for sure: Their beer does not disappoint.
 With a huge array of IPAs, sours, pilsners, lagers, and stouts, you’ll never get bored of the Town Square Brew selection.
 All packed with flavour, our favourites are the ‘Popular Slice of Life NEIPA’, ‘Apricot Green Tea Sour’, or the Beets Kettle Sour which is created using 140 pounds of hand-peeled beets mixed with tart citrus flavours.

-With a welcoming taproom with views to the brewery, a large fireplace, and comfy chairs, don’t be surprised if this quickly too becomes your favourite craft brewery in Edmonton.
+There’s a welcoming taproom with views of the brewery, a large fireplace, and comfy chairs, don’t be surprised if this quickly too becomes your favourite craft brewery in Edmonton.

 Bent Stick Brewery

 Address: 5416 136 Ave NW

 Founded in 2015 by four brewers, this brewery serves up some of the best craft beer in Edmonton.
 With a no-frills taproom, it’s clear that Bent Stick Brewery is all about the beer, and it shows in its craftsmanship and dedication to producing the perfect pint.